aedans/Nylon/README.md

 ## Others
 - ':': Pops the top argument of the stack and prints it to stdout.
 If the top argument is a function, calls that function instead.
 If the stack is empty, pushes ':' to the stack.
+- '.': Pushes the top argument of the stack.
 - 'µ': Ends the program.